Shreya-ph/Opera-tau-neutrino-electronic-detector/README.md

 o	Three hadrons (15.0%)

-Analysis Performed
+Analysis Performed:

 •	3 out of 10 events were explored (electronic detector only).
 •	Event 10 shows muon bending and the presence of a muon as a decay particle, supporting the evidence of τ lepton production in the target tracker.
 •	While full classification requires emulsion data, this exploratory analysis demonstrates how electronic detector signals reflect tau neutrino interactions.

-Methods & Tools
+Methods & Tools:

 1. Preprocessing: event-wise filtering and normalization of detector hit data.
 2. Clustering:
 DBSCAN (Density-Based Spatial Clustering of Applications with Noise)